Asmat people: Present day

 Even today, the Asmat are relatively isolated and their most important cultural traditions are still strong, though their interaction with the outside world has been increasing over the last decades.
 Many Asmat have received higher education in other parts of Indonesia and some in Europe.
 The Asmat seek to find ways to incorporate new technology and beneficial services such as health, communications, and education, while preserving their cultural traditions.

 The biodiversity of their area has been under some pressure from outside logging and fishing, although this has faced significant and not unsuccessful resistance.
 In the year 2000, the Asmat formed Lembaga Musyawarah Adat Asmat (LMAA), a civil society organization that represents and articulates their interests and aspirations.

 LMAA has been working with Indo-Pacific Conservation Alliance since 1999, and has established separate traditional sub-councils, or Forum Adat Rumpun (FAR) to implement joint activities.
 In 2004, the Asmat region became a separate governmental administrative unit or Kabupaten, and elected Mr. Yufen Biakai, former director of the AMCP and current Chairman of LMAA, as its Bupati (head of local government).

-In 2022, following the formation of South Papua province which includes Asmat Regency, Apolo Safanpo, a native Asmat, is appointed as the first governor of South Papua.
+In 2022, following the formation of South Papua province which includes Asmat Regency, Apolo Safanpo, a native Asmat, was appointed as the first governor of South Papua.